evonox/docker/docs/HOWTO - Modify the context menu.md

-# HOWTO: Modifying the context menu
+# HOW-TO: Modifying the context menu